PREPARING FOR YOUR ORDER:

 - Bedding: Use 2 to 4 inches of dry litter, such as pine wood shavings, chopped straw or other appropriate bedding.
 Do not use newspaper or other slick material, this can cause legs to slip out from underneath them and cause serious leg problems.
 We also don't advise using cedar chips, treated shavings, large thick wood chips or dusty sawdust as bedding.

 - Water: Make sure you provide plenty of containers of water based on amount of poultry.
+Use one one-gallon chick water for 25 chicks.
 Provide room temperature water.
 Wash & clean the containers every few days.
 We recommend adding our Streseez Plus (1 teaspoon per three gallons of water) to their drinking water.

 FIRST DAY INSTRUCTIONS: